raj200501/NVIDIA-GPU-HPC-Platform/README.md

 ## 🤝 Get Involved

-Join us on this exciting journey!
-We welcome contributions from developers, researchers, and enthusiasts.
-Check out our contribution guidelines and start contributing today.
+Join me on this exciting journey!
+I welcome contributions from developers, researchers, and enthusiasts.
+Check out nthe contribution guidelines and start contributing today.

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Contact Us
+## 📞 Contact Me

 Have questions?
-Reach out to us at [rajskashikar@gmail.com](mailto:rajskashikar@gmail.com).
+Reach out to me at [rajskashikar@gmail.com](mailto:rajskashikar@gmail.com).